B.S. and M.A. in Mathematics (1986), Havana University, Cuba

 Ph.
 D. in Mathematics (1991) State Moscow University "M.V.
 Lomonosov", Russia

-Dr. Martinez-Finkelshtein started teaching full time at Baylor in January 2018.
-Before joining Baylor University, Andrei was full professor of applied mathematics at the University of Almeria, Spain (1994-), an affiliation he still keeps.
-He also taught at the Havana University, Cuba (1991-1994) and held visiting positions at several universities in Spain (Universidad Autonoma de Madrid, and Universidad Carlos III de Madrid) and the United States (University of South Florida and Vanderbilt University).
-He is member of several professional societies, and currently, Program Director of the SIAM Activity Group "Orthogonal Polynomials and Special Functions" (its vice-chair in 2017-2019).
-He is also in the editorial board of four journals.
-He loves gadgets, and his hobbies include listening to music, reading, swimming, and meeting friends.
+Dr. Martinez-Finkelshtein started teaching full-time at Baylor in January 2018.
+Before joining Baylor University, Andrei was a full professor of applied mathematics at the University of Almeria, Spain (1994-), an affiliation he still keeps.
+He also taught at Havana University, Cuba (1991-1994) and held visiting positions at several universities in Spain (Universidad Autonoma de Madrid, and Universidad Carlos III de Madrid) and the United States (the University of South Florida and Vanderbilt University).
+He is a member of several professional societies and is currently the Program Director of the SIAM Activity Group "Orthogonal Polynomials and Special Functions" (its vice-chair in 2017-2019).
+He is also on the editorial board of four journals.
+He loves gadgets, and his hobbies include listening to music (and playing some), reading, swimming, and meeting friends.